OliverBgamer965/BibbySearch/📢UPDATED📢(simpler-version).md

-📢UPDATED📢 LINK NOT APPROVED YET SORRY
+📢UPDATED📢 LINK IS NOW APPROVED!!

 No need to use the long way of downloading and importing, now use the Chrome web store!
 Copy the link underneath into Google then add it to Chrome!👍